datanav/docs/concepts.rst

 Continuation Support
 ====================

 :ref:`Sources <concepts-sources>` can optionally support a since marker which lets them pick up where the previous stream of entities left off - like a "bookmark" in the entity stream.
 This :ref:`continuation support <continuation_support>` allows a pipe to process changes incrementally.
 The next time the pipe runs it will continue where the previous run finished.
-Combined with change tracking this reduces the amount that needs to be done.
+Combined with change tracking this reduces the amount of work that needs to be done.

 .. _concepts-change-tracking:

 Change Tracking
 ===============

 Sesam is special in that it really cares when data has changed.
 The typical pattern is to read data from a source and push it to a sink that is writing into a dataset.
 The dataset is essentially a log of the entities it receives.
 However if a new log entry was added every time the source was checked then log would grow very fast and be of little use.
 There are mechanisms at both ends to prevent this.
-When reading data from a source it may, if the source supports it, be possible to just ask for the entities that have changed since the last time.
+When reading data from a source, it may be possible to just ask for the entities that have changed since the last time, if the source supports it.
 This uses the knowledge of the source, such as a last updated time stamp, to ensure that only entities that have been created, deleted or modified are exposed.
-On the side of the dataset, regardless of where the data comes from, it is compared with the existing version of that entity and only updated if they are different.
+On the side of the dataset, regardless of where the data comes from, an incoming entity is compared with the existing version of that entity and only updated if they are different.
 The comparison is done by comparing the hashes of the old and new entity.

 .. _concepts-deletion-tracking: